matteohorvath/book-reviews/startups/zero-to-one-peter-thiel.md

 MBA student are fascinated with the metaphor that the business is like a was.
 Yes, it used to be when the only was to grow your grocery is to conquer new territories, like emperors did.
 Marx <> Shakespeare.
 Marx > people are fighting because they are different.
 Shakespeare > people are fighting because they are the same.
 Microsoft and Google battling while Apple became a bigger company while focusing on things that matter.
 What people want, and not copying the others product and start competing with them.
 Asperger's-like people are good not giving a damn about what other groups say.
 Also they can be more independent thinker which makes their efforts towards building things that matter and not caring about the competitors.
 Oracle <> Informix.
 X <> Paypal teamed up (also fired Elon in a year).

+## Last mover advantage

+Discounted cash flows is the value of a company today.
+Meaning that a growing company's future cashflow is growing also.
+Most of the realized value of a startup is in 10 years or so.

+## Characteristics of Monopoly

+1. Proprietary technology - e.g. openai is doing it in a beautiful way today.
+Also each model on the market have a monopoly for certain use cases.
+10x improvement is required.
+2. Network effects - there is an amazing book from Andrew Chen called "cold start problem" which summarizes his experiences and stories from hyper growing companies.
+3. Economies of Scale - the development of a software is kinda fixed in price, while creating another instance for selling is virtually yero cost.
+4. Branding - Your brand is your monopoly.
+Build it and protect it.
+This is the last thing, and shouldn't be used as an only power of a company.